Written by Alana C.

 Are these linen shorts not gorgeous?!
 They come in a wide range of different styles and colors, whether you’re looking for something longer or shorter, dressy or more casual, flowy or tighter.

 Each pair is handmade in Lithuania out of OEKO-TEX certified natural and breathable linen.

 So there you have it: our favorite brands for cool and comfortable summer shorts made out of healthy and eco-friendly materials like certified organic cotton, linen, and hemp.

-To get more tips & tricks, environmental toxin news, and other random fun things from the internet delivered to your inbox each week, sign up for our Filtered Friday newsletter.
+To get more product recommendations, environmental toxin news, and other random fun things delivered to your inbox each week, sign up for our Filtered Friday newsletter.